zhouwg/minigcc/README.md

 # Purpose of minigcc

    minigcc used to learning and research internal mechnism of gcc.
-The purpose of minigcc is intend to be part of CDEOS(Custom Design Engagement OS, everything in CDEOS created from scratch, the purpose of CDEOS is intend to create another thin/lightweight "Android").

 # How to build minigcc in Ubuntu 18.04.2